Winnerdevil/Sentiment-Movie-Analysis/README.md

 Sentiment Analysis is also referred as Opinion Mining.
 It’s mostly used in social media and customer reviews data.

-In this Machine learning project on Sentiment Movie Analysis it's based on the supervised Learning.
-Supervised learning is the Data mining task of inferring a function from labeled training data.
-The training data consist of a set of training examples.
-In supervised learning, each example is a pair consisting of an input object (typically a vector) and a desired output value (also called the supervisory signal).

  # This Project
- In this project on ***Sentiment-Movie-Analysis*** we have trained the model using nltk's movie_reviews training set and then try to predict the nature of the reviews given to a movie.
+ In this project on ***Sentiment-Movie-Analysis*** I have trained the model using nltk's movie_reviews training set and then try to predict the nature of the reviews given to a movie.

- We have also printed the probabililty of getting a negative reviews and positive reviews at last.
  # Training Set
-We have use the NLTK’s movie_reviews corpus as our training data.
-The movie_reviews corpus contains 2K movie reviews with it's classification.
+I have use the NLTK’s movie_reviews corpus as our training data.
+The movie_reviews corpus contains 2000 movie reviews with it's classification(1000 'pos' data and 1000 'neg' data).
 It is been given by Pang, Lee.

 In the movie_reviews corpus they have already classifies the two category named positive and negative.
-So it is easy to work on this data.

 # Feature Extraction
 Feature Extraction is the process of learning, the model/classifier to classify the particular text into its category(here, positive and negative).
 And there can be many features to train the model/classifier.